-You’ve purchased your airline tickets, booked the hotels and nearly packed your bags.
-Don’t forget this one important step that many well-seasoned travelers often neglect to take — having a travel plan in place.
+You’ve purchased your airline tickets, booked the hotels and packed your bags.
+Don’t forget this one important step that many well-seasoned travelers often neglect — having a travel plan in place.

 Schwoerke offers 10 tips to consider before your next international trip: